Vera Mutafchieva: Biography

 Mutafchieva was educated at Sofia University.
 She obtained her PhD (1958) and DSci (1978) degrees at the Bulgarian Academy of Sciences (BAS) in Sofia.

 She was a senior researcher at various institutes of the BAS (Institute of History; Institute of Balkan Studies; Institute of Demographic Studies; Institute of Literature), and was elected vice-president of BAS (1993-1996).
 In 2004 she was elected a member of the Bulgarian Academy of Sciences.
 Her research focused on the Ottoman period on which she published dozens of studies in Bulgarian and European journals.
-Some of her monographies were published in the USA, Turkey and Greece.
+Some of her monographs were published in the USA, Turkey, and Greece.